Local construction of knotted screw dislocations in smectic liquid crystals: Screw dislocations near a transverse link

 Choosing well the identification of $T^2\times I$ with $I^3/\sim$, we can assume that each curve in $\sigma_1$ is parallel to $\pp{}{x}$ and that $\gamma$ is parallel to $\pp{}{y}$ (for instance, it corresponds to $(1/2, y, 1/2)$ as in Figure \ref{fig:helix}).
 This is possible because $\sigma$ and $\gamma$ define a basis of $H_1(T^2\times I;\mathbb{Z})$.

-The curves $\sigma_1$ and $\sigma_0$ give rise to a collection of piecewise linear segments in the boundary of $I^3$, as those drawn in blue in Figure \ref{fig:helix}.
-In these two examples, we have $q=1$ and $p=-1$ in the left box, and $q=1$ and $p=-2$ in the right box.
-If $q=2$ and $p=-1$, there would be one piece-wise linear curve that would wrap twice around the box horizontally, see for example \cite[p 265]{CR}.
+The curves $\sigma_1$ and $\sigma_0$ give rise to a collection of piecewise linear segments in $I^2\times \{1\}$ and $I^2\times \{0\}$ respectively.
+We add straight segments in $\{0\}\times I^2$ and $\{1\}\times I^2$ every time there is a point of $\sigma_1$ and of $\sigma_0$ in one of these two faces of the cube at the same height (with same $y$ coordinate).
+We obtain in this way a collection of piece-wise linear curves like those drawn in blue in Figure \ref{fig:helix}.
+In the left side example, we have $q=1$ and $p=-1$: the curve $\sigma_1$ in $I^2\times \{1\}$ is horizontal (we have drawn half of this segment on each side of the identified faces), the curve $\sigma_0$ is diagonal, and we add a segment in $\{0\}\times I^2$ and one in $\{1\}\times I^2$.
+The right side example corresponds to $q=1$ and $p=-2$.
+If $q=2$ and $p=-1$, there would be one piece-wise linear curve that would wrap twice around the box horizontally, see a figure in \cite[p 265]{CR}.

-Each of these segments can then be used to span ruled surfaces connecting the central curve $\gamma$ with one of the piecewise segments in the boundary of $I^3$.
-Concretely, start by choosing radial and an angular coordinate $(r,\theta)$ on the $(x,t)$ square.
-We parametrize one of the piecewise linear segments by $s:[0,1] \rightarrow I^3$, and then a piecewise version of the surface is given by a ruled surface of the form
+Each of these segments can then be used to span ruled surfaces connecting the central curve $\gamma$ with each one of the piecewise segments in the boundary of $I^3$.
+Concretely, choose polar coordinates $(r,\theta)$ in the $(x,t)$ plane.
+We parametrize one of the piecewise linear segments by $s:[0,1] \rightarrow I^3$, where $s(v)=(r(v), y(v), \theta(v))$.
+Then, a piecewise version of the surface is given by a surface that in coordinates $(r,y,\theta)$ takes the form